-A Westchester County native, David Goldstein is WJC’s new Executive Director.
-David comes to WJC after serving in a variety of roles in the Jewish Community, most recently as the Assistant Executive Director of the Barry & Florence Friedberg Jewish Community Center in Oceanside.
-David previously held positions with Young Judaea Global and in the Boston Jewish community at the Bureau of Jewish Education of Greater Boston and Hebrew College, where he earned a Master’s Degree in Jewish Education.
-David and his wife Melissa Braverman live in Riverdale and are the proud parents of two daughters: Ranya (16) and Adiella (9).
+A Westchester County native, David Goldstein is WJC’s Executive Director.
+Previously, David served in a variety of roles in the Jewish Community, most recently as the Assistant Executive Director of the Barry & Florence Friedberg Jewish Community Center in Oceanside.
+David also held positions with Young Judaea Global and in the Boston Jewish community at the Bureau of Jewish Education of Greater Boston and Hebrew College, where he earned a Master’s Degree in Jewish Education.
+David and his wife Melissa Braverman live in Riverdale and are the proud parents of two daughters: Ranya (18) and Adiella (12).

 Aleza Kulp, originally from Margate, New Jersey, began working as the Education Director and Family Life Coordinator at WJC in 2001.
 Prior to joining WJC, she worked for three years as the Education Director at a Conservative synagogue in New Jersey.
 Aleza received her MA in Jewish Education from The Jewish Theological Seminary and has studied at Hebrew University.
 Aleza has also worked at Camp Ramah in the Poconos and Ramah Programs in Israel.
 Aleza loves working with the youth and families of our congregation.
 Her goal for each child in our synagogue is that they embrace their Jewish identity and enjoy being a part of our congregation.
 Aleza is a proud parent of her son Leor.
 Together, they love being a part of the WJC community!